dmbarbour/wikilon/docs/AwelonLang.md

 Stowage enables programmers to work semi-transparently with data or computations much larger than working memory.
 Unlike effectful storage or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, incremental computing, and backtracking.
 However, effective use of stowage is limited to [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), optimally those that implicitly batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

 What 'large value' means is heuristic, based on time-space tradeoffs.
 But it should be deterministic, reproducible, and simple.
-A good default is that the value be moved to stowage if it is at least 256 bytes.
+A good default is that a value be moved to stowage only if its encoding in Awelon is at least 256 bytes.
 Also, if our value is simple binary data, we might stow to a `%secureHash` external binary instead.

 ## Deferred Computations and Coinductive Data